prodemmi/laravel-apiful/README.md

 ### exception( Throwable $exception )

-You could pass the exception to the apiful and will return response based on ExceptionDecorator
+You could pass the exception to the apiful and will return a response based on ExceptionDecorator

 ```php
 public function index(Request $request)